pivotal-cf/docs-on-demand-service-broker/README.md

 Instructions on doing a PR: https://docs.google.com/a/pivotal.io/document/d/14Go0uCj20BFMBzL2ddEKsZp-GONhVp0yr2cEFSskWnQ/edit?usp=sharing

 ## New (unpublished) releases

 1. Commit new feature docs to **master** only.

 2. When the release is ready to publish, the docs team will create a new live/production branch from master, for example, 0.19.x.

 ## Fixes and enhancements on master

-1. For fixes and enhancement, do PRs to **master**.
+1. For fixes and enhancement, make PRs to **master**.

-2. Tell the docs team in the PR, if it should be applied to other specific branches (or do additional PRs to those branches).
+2. Tell the docs team in the PR, if it should be applied to other specific branches (or make additional PRs to those branches).

 ## Fixes on branch only

 If the fix or enhancement is only relevant to a particular branch, then apply the change to that branch only.

 # Displaying locally